Be sure and check out our GIVEAWAY while you're here.

-There seem to be two approaches in the Western world right now regarding stretch marks--preventing them or embracing them.
-The one side claims to have figured out how to prevent them through eating whole foods, fat, restricting vegetable oils, etc. The other side wants you to embrace your "mommy tattoos" and redefine beauty as a women who is stretch marked.
+There seem to be two approaches in the Western alternative-medicine world right now regarding stretch marks - preventing them or embracing them.
+The one side claims to have figured out how to prevent them through eating whole foods, fat, restricting vegetable oils, etc. The other side wants you to embrace your "mommy tattoos" and redefine beauty as a women who is stretch-marked.

 I take issue with both.